Getting started¶

 sudo k8s kubectl get pods -n kube-system

+deployable unit in Kubernetes.
 You will observe at least four pods running.
-The status of the pods may be in

-after a few seconds and they should report status as Running
+initialized.
+Run the command again after a few seconds and they should report

 The functions of these pods are: